gbdev/pandocs/content/Video_Display.md

 Each tile is sized 8x8 pixels and has a color depth of 4 colors/gray shades.
 Tiles can be displayed as part of the Background/Window map, and/or as OAM tiles (foreground sprites).
-Note that foreground sprites don\'t use color 0 - it\'s transparent instead.
+Note that foreground sprites don't use color 0 - it's transparent instead.

-There are three \"blocks\" of 128 tiles each:
+There are three "blocks" of 128 tiles each:

 -   Block 0 is \$8000-87FF
 -   Block 1 is \$8800-8FFF
 -   Block 2 is \$9000-97FF

 Tiles are always indexed using a 8-bit integer, but the addressing method may differ.
-The \"8000 method\" uses \$8000 as its base pointer and uses an unsigned addressing, meaning that tiles 0-127 are in block 0, and tiles 128-255 are in block 1.
-The \"8800 method\" uses \$9000 as its base pointer and uses a signed addressing.
-To put it differently,
-\"8000 addressing\" takes tiles 0-127 from block 0 and tiles 128-255
-from block 1, whereas \"8800 addressing\" takes tiles 0-127 from block 2
-and tiles 128-255 from block 1.
+The "8000 method" uses \$8000 as its base pointer and uses an unsigned addressing, meaning that tiles 0-127 are in block 0, and tiles 128-255 are in block 1.
+The "8800 method" uses \$9000 as its base pointer and uses a signed addressing.
+To put it differently, "8000 addressing" takes tiles 0-127 from block 0 and tiles 128-255 from block 1, whereas "8800 addressing" takes tiles 0-127 from block 2 and tiles 128-255 from block 1.
 (You can notice that block 1 is shared by both addressing methods)